panuozzo77/DumbassAcronymGenerator/README.md

     - `config.py`: Python script for loading configuration from config.ini.
     - `extractor.py`: Python script for extracting words from PDF documents.
     - `logger.py`: Python script for logging messages.

+- `README.md`: the Markdown file from where you're reading this.
+- `requirements.txt`: Text file listing the Python dependencies required by the project.

 ## Usage
 1. Run `AcronymMaker.py` to initiate the program.